eclipse/eclipsefuro/docs/fbp/content/docs/installation.md

 ## FBP within HTML
 You can use furo FBP inside your HTML by using `furo-fbp`.
-Make sure that you have imported the components that you want to use.
+Make sure that you have imported the web-components that you want to use correctly.

 {{< hint >}}
 `furo-fbp` is a web-component which will generate and register the defined component.
 These components can be directly used in